 The authors spend the first couple of chapters talking about what relationships in K-6 look like and how the process works in general.
 The next few chapters give specific examples of common situations like yo-yo friendships, dealing with turf wars, and struggling to fit in.

 They show how parents and their children tried to resolve the situation, and talked about what worked well and what didn’t.
 They also describe what things might have looked like if the parents and children in question had followed the process at key points.
 By the time I was done reading these chapters, I felt fairly well-equipped to begin using their process on my own.

 The final chapters sum things up by describing how to apply these same skills to situations that come up at home, at work, and at school.

 There are tips scattered throughout that describe activities teachers can do in the classroom, that girls can do on their own, and that parents can do with their children to help them develop the social skills they need to navigate these tricky situations independently.

-It’s an excellent book, and if you, like me, have found the social relationships in K-6 to be more complicated than you expected, well worth the time it takes to read.
+I think this book will be especially helpful for parents who, like me, have found the social relationships in K-6 to be more complicated than you expected.

 - Teaching your child to be a savvy spender (Caterpickles)